rhololkeolke/rust-czmq/README.md

 2. Solve the variadic fn issue with ZSock::send/recv - marrying Rust's typesystem with C's void pointers is difficult
 3. Reproduce CZMQ examples in Rust
 4. Documentation for the library
-5. Publish docs to GitHub pages
-6. Continue the soul crushing pursuit of full library support
+5. Continue the soul crushing pursuit of full library support

+## Thanks

+Cheers to [Andrew Hobden](https://github.com/hoverbear) for the [tutorial](http://hoverbear.org/2015/03/07/rust-travis-github-pages/) about auto-publishing Rust docs to GitHub Pages!